oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd_main.rst

-ESIMD-based Kernel Templates
+ESIMD-Based Kernel Templates
 ############################

-ESIMD Kernel Templates are based on `Explicit SIMD SYCL (ESIMD) <https://www.intel.com/content/www/us/en/docs/dpcpp-cpp-compiler/developer-guide-reference/2024-0/explicit-simd-sycl-extension.html>`_.
+The ESIMD kernel templates are based on `Explicit SIMD SYCL (ESIMD) <https://www.intel.com/content/www/us/en/docs/dpcpp-cpp-compiler/developer-guide-reference/2024-0/explicit-simd-sycl-extension.html>`_.
-This technology supports only Intel GPU devices.
+This technology only supports Intel GPU devices.

 .. note::
-   ``kernel_param::data_per_workitem`` parameter has a special meaning in ESIMD-based Kernel Templates.
+   The ``kernel_param::data_per_workitem`` parameter has a special meaning in ESIMD-based kernel templates.
    Usually, each work-item processes ``data_per_workitem`` sequentially.
-   However, work-items in ESIMD-based Kernel Templates perform vectorization, so the sequential work is in fact ``data_per_workitem / vector_lenght``, where ``vector_lenght`` is an implementation-defined vectorization factor.
+   However, work-items in ESIMD-based kernel templates perform vectorization, so the sequential work is ``data_per_workitem / vector_lenght``, where ``vector_lenght`` is an implementation-defined vectorization factor.

 List of Kernel Templates: